 - The rapture of the Church off the planet is not the historic teaching of the Church.
 In fact, it was unheard of prior to the 19th century and was popularized in the 20th century.
 To learn where the rapture-removal idea actually came from, click here.

-- The list of failed predictions of this rapture is enormous, providing a never-ending embarrassment to the Church.
-If the old saying, “Fool me once, shame on you; fool me twice, shame on me“, is true, who is infinitely shamed after being fooled 100s of times?
+- The list of failed “end times” predictions, including the rapture, is enormous, providing a never-ending embarrassment to the Church.
+If the old saying, “Fool me once, shame on you; fool me twice, shame on me” is true, who is infinitely shamed after being fooled 100s of times?

 - First Thessalonians 4:17 (KJV), which says that those who are alive and remain shall “…be caught up… in the clouds, to meet the Lord in the air…”, is not talking about being physically caught up into the sky or outer space.
 First, the Greek word for “caught up” (Strong’s G726) means “to seize” and is used in Acts 8:39 and Second Corinthians 12:2 where Phillip and Paul were both “seized” by the Spirit but never left the planet.
 Second, the Greek word for “clouds” (Strong’s G3507) speaks of clouds that can either be around us (see Matthew 17:5, Mark 9:7 and Luke 9:34-35) or above us (see Luke 12:54; 1 Corinthians 10:1).
 Third, the Greek word for “air” (Strong’s G109) in this verse is “(to breathe unconsciously, i.e. respire; by analogy, to blow); ‘air’ (as naturally circumambient)“.
 The word “circumambient” means “surrounding”, speaking of the air all around you right now as you read this, the same air you breathe (respire) unconsciously all the time, that you inhale and exhale (Note: The higher you go, the thinner this kind of air gets, meaning there’s none in outer space.).
 This is the same “air” the anti-Paul mob in Acts 22 was throwing dust into (see verse 23); the same “air” Paul referenced in First Corinthians 9:26 that fighters use for shadow boxing; the same “air” Paul said we speak into (1 Corinthians 14:9).
 (To dig deeper into this word, click here.)
 So, “the Lord in the air” means this is the same air God IS IN RIGHT NOW — think about that!
 Note: There are only two Greek words for “air” in the New Testament.
 The first (Strong’s G109) was covered above.
 The second (Strong’s G3772) is ouranos, which means “(…the idea of elevation); the sky; by extension, heaven (as the abode of God); by implication, happiness, power, eternity; specially, the Gospel (Christianity):—air, heaven(-ly), sky.”
 (To dig deeper into this word, click here.)
 This is the same “air” the birds fly in (Matthew 8:20) and the same “air” we observe weather in (Matthew 16:2; Luke 12:56).
 Clearly, the Greek understanding of “air” is much more involved than its English counterpart.
 Why have we assumed First Thessalonians 4:17 is talking about being taken into the sky above us (ouranos) instead of into the air all around us and in our lungs (aēr)?
 How many other beliefs do we have based on transposed definitions?
 To dig deeper into First Thessalonians 4:13-17, view this PDF and/or video.